Cyclocomputer: The wheel sensor

 The older, traditional sensors have a magnet attached to a spoke of either the front or rear wheel.
 A sensor based either on the Hall effect, or on a magnetic reed switch, is attached to the fork or the rear of the frame.
 The sensor detects when the magnet passes once per rotation of the wheel and time stamps or time codes the revolution count.
 Alternatively, a sensor may be attached to the wheel hub.
 Distance is determined by counting the number of rotations, which translates into the number of wheel circumferences passed.
 Speed is calculated from distance against lapsed time period using the circumference of the wheel and the time it took to make one rotation.

 The cadence sensor

 To measure cadence (revolutions per minute of the crankarm), a magnet is mounted to the crankarm, and a sensor mounted to the frame.
 This works on the same principle as the speedometer function and measures the turning of the cranks and front chain ring.

 Transmission

 Some models use a wired connection between the sensor and the head unit.
-Other cyclocomputers, e.g. those used by competitive cyclists, transmit the data wirelessly from the sensor/transmitter to the head unit.
+Other models transmit the data wirelessly from the sensor/transmitter to the head unit.
 Data can be exported to a SD card, computer, or phone and uploaded to an internet web service.
 Wireless cadence and speed sensors use wireless communication standards ANT + and Bluetooth Low Energy and can directly communicate with a smartphone application that also uses the phone's GPS, barometer, temperature, clock, and other sensors to create a more detailed picture, record, or map.